Travel Clinic/Students' Medical Needs

 In addition to the health and personal medical issues discussed during the orientation setting each student is required to visit the ECU Physicians Travel Clinic or Student Health Services for pre-travel advice about the prevention of personal health problems and to receive country appropriate immunizations and malaria prophylaxis if required.

 Students may be seen at the ECU Travel Clinic without a referral.
 Call 744-5751 or 744-4500 option 3.
 Vaccination records must be taken to the appointment.
 Records may be printed from https://shs.ecu.edu/ .
 For additional information, see the following web site - Internal Medicine/Infectious Disease (If there is a problem setting up an appointment, call Susan Copeland 744-3393).
 Appointments with Student Health Services may be scheduled online or by calling 252-328-6841.
 Be sure to explain that you need an appointment for international travel reasons.

-During the Travel Clinic visit the student will undergo the following:
+During the medical clinic visit the student will review the following: